 The best options I would recommend is looking into balance transfers where you can go to the credit card company where they would offer balance transfers for 0% interest typically from 18 to 24 months.

 A good site to even look at that is like NerdWallet or creditcards.com.
 So what you're saying here is 0% interest is a great way to transfer money that is sitting on other cards.
 It's a great way to save money over the long-term, especially if you are one of those people carrying debt for one, three or five years.

 I know that they companies typically charge about 3% to transfer that balance.

 So say you transferred over $10,000; then you would pay 3% or a $300 charge.
-If you're paying 5.9%, 12.9% or 18% or whatever on your other cards, it's worth it to transfer and that #300 to your balance and then pay the money down because again you're getting 0% interest.
-Now in some cases you may not get 0% interest; however, you get 1.9% or 2.9% or something like that.
+If you're paying 5.9%, 12.9% or 18% or whatever on your other cards, it's worth it to transfer and that $300 to your balance and then pay the money down because again you're getting 0% interest.
+Now in some cases you may not get that rate; however, you may get 1.9% or 2.9% or something in the ballpark.